 - Demiromantic.
 You experience romantic attraction infrequently, and when you do it’s only after developing a strong emotional connection to someone.

 - Heteroromantic.
-You’re only romantically attracted to people of a different gender to you.
+You’re only romantically attracted to people of a different gender from you.

 - Homoromantic.
-You’re only romantically attracted to people who are the same gender as you.
+You’re only romantically attracted to people who are the same or a similar gender as you.

 - Polyromantic.
 You’re romantically attracted to people of many — not all — genders.